TERENCE RYAN DIRECTOR/ SCREENWRITER/ PRODUCER.

 At the London International Film School in

-1972 Terence’s diploma film, HOPKINS dramatizing
+1972 Terence’s award-winning film, HOPKINS dramatizing

 the life of the poet Gerald Manley Hopkins, was nominated at BAFTA for the

 first Grierson Award and won the Best Film at the Cork Film Festival.

 In 1979 Terence formed OPIX Films Limited where he made the award winning series THE GAME with Sir Matt Busby for ITV.
 He followed this with the seven-part series, THE POET IN THE LANDSCAPE for HTV.
 His first film was ACHILL narrated by Cyril Cusack produced in the West of Ireland.
 Composer Richard Hartley adapted for the film Beethoven’s Irish themes.
 1982 Terence produced, the first Welsh language feature film OWAIN GLYNDWR, PRINCE OF WALES, for S4C directed by the Oscar winning director James Hill.

 The 20-part documentary series WHO MATTERS and WE MATTER co-produced with Thames Television, won awards at the San Francisco Festival and BISFA; the ten-part series THE BEAUTIFUL GAME, a rugby series with the legendary Carwyn James for the BBC; produced from Westminster Abbey the CHRISTMAS DAY FROM WESTMINSTER for PBS and the BBC; the Saharan film AQUA for Duo Film GMBH, and the Erik Satie’s Oratorio SOCRATES directed by George Roman and starring James Mason for C4 / S4C.